YKK: Fastening products

 On August 26, 2013, YKK Corporation filed a patent infringement complaint in the Middle District of Georgia against Velcro USA Inc. of Manchester, New Hampshire, relating to a fastener strip used in foam moulded products like a cushion body used for an automobile seat.

 Architectural products

 Architectural Aluminium products include fenestration systems for glass exteriors; entrances for commercial and institutional structures; Aluminium sunshades and residential windows.
-It is based in Austell, Georgia, USA.
+It is based in Atlanta, Georgia, USA.

 YKK AP America Inc. manufactures entrances, store fronts, curtain wall, window wall, sunshades, windows and sliding doors for office buildings, residential high-rises, schools, stadiums, shopping centres and institutional structures.

 Machinery and engineering

 The Machinery and Engineering Group focuses on the development and production of machines, equipment, and dyes, serving YKK Group with the Exclusive Machinery Division, Industrial Machinery Division, and Dye Division.

 Facilities

-As of March 31, 2020, YKK has manufacturing facilities in 72 countries.
+As of March 31, 2020, YKK has manufacturing facilities in 70 countries.